-Thanks largely to TV crime shows, the public knows more about forensic evidence than ever before.
-Unfortunately, many of that knowledge is only half-true or even outright fabrications.
-Here are a few of the most common myths about forensic science, broken down by top La Jolla defense lawyer Peter M. Liss.
+Thanks largely to TV crime shows, particularly those like CSI, the public knows more about forensic evidence than ever before.
+Unfortunately, much of that knowledge is only half-true or even outright fabrications.
+Here are a few of the most common myths about forensic science.

 While forensic science can help provide additional evidence of a suspect’s guilt, it simply can’t stand alone without good old fashioned police work.
 Aside from the fact that DNA and fingerprints can be left at a crime scene at any time before the crime actually occurred, it is a difficult process for crime teams to extract perfect samples.
 When samples are taken, they must follow a precise chain of command that needs to be perfectly documented, otherwise the samples can get lost, contaminated or otherwise compromised.